dperique/pingSequence/README.md

-# pingSequence
+# pingSequnce: A utility for detecting missed packets and histogram using ping
 This is a perl utility to show ping sequence numbers with histogram for round trip times.
-When you are testing a network for connectivity where the networks is not very stable, and you need to use the ping command, you want to be able to see that there are no missed pings.
+When you are testing a network for connectivity where the network is not very stable, and you need to use the ping command, you want to be able to see that there are no missed pings.
 Plus, you might want to get a visual idea of the round trip times.